 Process after the filing of an application to the Administrative Tribunal

-After filing an application to the tribunal, the tribunal shall issue a notice to the opposite party directing him to submit a written statement.
+After applying to the tribunal, the tribunal shall issue a notice to the opposite party directing him to submit a written statement.
 A copy of the written statement shall be sent to the applicant by registered post.

 Step 2: Procedure for disposal of application

 After fifteen days of the expiry date fixed for submission of a written statement by the opposite party, the tribunal shall fix a date for the hearing of the application.
-Tribunal shall issue a notice to both parties for their presence at the tribunal on the date of hearing with all necessary documents.
+The tribunal shall issue a notice to both parties for their presence at the tribunal on the date of the hearing with all necessary documents.

 However, where on that day so fixed neither party appear and notice has been duly served, the tribunal may dismiss the application.
 If the applicant appears but the other party does not, the tribunal may hear the application ex-party.
 On the other hand, if the opposite party appears but the applicant does not, the tribunal may dismiss the application.